-However, since this takes place at the last moment or the last date of the admission process, it is advisable for a parent to get in touch with a good education consultant who is well updated with the entire process and well informed.
+However, since this takes place at the last moment or the last date of the admission process, it is advisable for a parent to get in touch with a good education consultant who is well-updated with the entire process and well-informed.

-Since this is a very complex process, either a parent can keep himself updated with information of all the private medical colleges or can get in touch with a good and reliable consultant who can guide you on it.
+Since this is a very complex process, either a parent can keep himself updated with information about all the private medical colleges or can get in touch with a good and reliable consultant who can guide you on it.
 This is the best process to get a seat at a lower fee in a good medical college as well.

 (The stray vacancy counseling process for direct admission in MBBS would be the same for Private Medical Deemed universities in all over India as well)